monisun/warble/README.md

 - [x] Hamburger menu
 - [x] Dragging anywhere in the view should reveal the menu.
 - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-- [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- [x] The menu can look similar to the LinkedIn menu.
 - [x] Profile page
 - [x] Tapping on a user image should bring up that user's profile page
+- [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Contains the user header view

 #### Optional
 - [x] Pulling down the profile page should blur and resize the header image.
-- [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [x] Contains the user header view
+- [x] Implement the paging view for the user description.
 - [x] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect

 #### Additional